Shashanka391997/ToDo-task/README.md

 # ToDo-task

-I have developed a simple front end web page using HTML5,CSS3 and Javascript and React JS and Backend has been developed using express js,node js and mongoose
+I have developed a simple front end web page using HTML5,CSS3,Javascript and React JS and Backend part has been developed using express js,node js and mongoose.